 The campsite is shady, and the ground is soft soil.
 You can easily stay barefoot here for a week, but watch out for the occasional hidden stump in the ground.
 Bring your own first aid kit.
 There will be a qualified medic on site who will be available on radio and his services and supplies will be charged in Talents.
 There are sometimes bees or flies so bring flynets to cover food.
 There are flush loos, as well as a few compost toilets.
 Showers are heated by wood fires, please keep them short.

 We are aiming for ZERO WASTE – i.e no landfill.
 There will be no bins for “rubbish”.
 So have 3 receptacles at your tent:

-2. Dry and clean recyclables (glass, tins, plastics, paper)
+2. COntainer or bag for dry and clean recyclables (glass, tins, plastics, paper)

 3. Non recyclables get stuffed into an empty plastic bottle to make an eco-brick.
 These can be used for building things.